James A. Frost: Robinson School, West Hartford

-Robinson Trustee Appointment

-In 1973, Dr. Frost, a resident of Simsbury, was appointed to serve on the board of trustees of the Robinson School in West Hartford, Connecticut.
-Dr. Frost filled the unexpired term previously held by the late Francis Hogan of Torrington Connecticut.
+In 1973, Frost, a resident of Simsbury, was appointed to serve on the board of trustees of the Robinson School in West Hartford, Connecticut.
+He filled the unexpired term previously held by the late Francis Hogan of Torrington Connecticut.

-Robinson Commencement Address

-In 1974, Dr. Frost delivered the commencement address to the 12th-grade students at Robinson School's 26th graduation ceremony, held at the West Hartford campus.
+In 1974, Frost delivered the commencement address to the 12th-grade students at Robinson School's 26th graduation ceremony, held at the West Hartford campus.
 James T. O'Donnell and Theodore M. Smith were class speakers.
 C. Edward Lamson distributed diplomas.